-Now…you want to improve your public speaking?
+You want to improve your public speaking.

-Now you’re asking me “How can I be an expert speaker, just like you?”
-You want to improve your public speaking and take your business all the way to the top.
+Moreover, I even understand why you want to improve your public speaking and take your business all the way to the top.

 Even now, I still use it to improve my public speaking skills and I use it to improve other aspects of my life as well.
 So…